Bissau Bissau, Guinea-bissau Travel Guide

 Typically served with rice.

-Extremely popular, often with rice.
+Extremely popular, often accompanied by rice.

 Popular Portuguese influence.